Code of Ethics

 Inform the editors in writing whenever the submitted research is funded.

-Identify sources of support for a manuscript.
-Write an acknowledgment.
+Identify sources of support for a manuscript in the acknowledgment.

-Ensure submissions do not include plagiarism or and self-plagiarism (also known as duplicate publication).
+Ensure submissions do not include plagiarised material and/or self-plagiarism (also known as duplicate publication).

 Notify the editor in writing about any related manuscripts under consideration by another publisher or in press.
 Forward copies of these manuscripts to the editor.